StacyScudder/StacyScudder/README.md

 - 💞️ I'm focused on my project to create a Spotify playlist based on the description of any book I'm reading.
 - 📫 You can reach me at sscudder68 at gmail.com

-Naming rules for repositories
+Naming rules for repositories<br>
-A repository that starts with MW will be my work
+A repository that starts with MW will be my work<br>
-A repository that starts with P is practice
+A repository that starts with P is practice<br>
 Inside the bootcamp repository is all the work I did while in bootcamp.
-Some of these were done in a group (G) and some are individual (I).
+Some of these were done in a group (G) and some are individual (I)

 <!---
 StacyScudder/StacyScudder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.